JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   >
   {style="note"}

-If the following arguments are not specified, the Kotlin daemon will inherit them from the Gradle daemon:
+If the following arguments aren't specified, the Kotlin daemon inherits them from the Gradle daemon:

-* -Xmx
+* `-Xmx`
-* -XX:MaxMetaspaceSize
+* `-XX:MaxMetaspaceSize`
-* -XX:ReservedCodeCacheSize (Defaults to 320m if not inherited and unspecified)
+* `-XX:ReservedCodeCacheSize`.
+If not specified or inherited, the default value is `320m`.

-The Kotlin daemon also has a number of defaults:
+The Kotlin daemon has the following default JVM arguments:
-* -XX:UseParallelGC (if no other garbage collector was set)
+* `-XX:UseParallelGC`.
+This argument is only applied if no other garbage collector is specified.
-* -ea
+* `-ea`
-* -XX:+UseCodeCacheFlushing
+* `-XX:+UseCodeCacheFlushing`
-* -Djava.awt.headless=true
+* `-Djava.awt.headless=true`
-* -D{java.servername.property}={localhostip}
+* `-D{java.servername.property}={localhostip}`
-* --add-exports=java.base/sun.nio.ch=ALL-UNNAMED (Only for JDK 16+)
+* `--add-exports=java.base/sun.nio.ch=ALL-UNNAMED`.
+This argument is only applied for JDK versions 16 or higher.

-The list of defaults is considered an implementation detail of the Kotlin daemon and may vary between versions.
-You can use a tool like [VisualVM](https://visualvm.github.io/) to verify what the actual settings of a running JVM process like the Kotlin daemon are.
+> The list of default JVM arguments for the Kotlin daemon may vary between versions.
+You can use a tool like [VisualVM](https://visualvm.github.io/) to check the actual settings of a running JVM process, like the Kotlin daemon.
+>
+{style="note"}

 ## Rolling back to the previous compiler